-The cash surplus held by the Group and the surplus balances that exceed the cash required for working capital are transferred to the Group Treasury, which invests the cash surplus in time deposits and negotiable securities, selecting instruments with appropriate maturities or with sufficient liquidity to provide sufficient margins.
+The cash surplus held by the Group and the surplus balances that exceed the cash required to meet its obligations in the short and medium term are transferred to the Group Treasury, which invests the cash surplus in time deposits and negotiable securities, selecting instruments with appropriate maturities or with sufficient liquidity to provide sufficient margins.
 Cash surpluses may be invested in expanding the facilities generating cash flows, with prior authorization from the Board of Directors.